-The maximum assessment rate is subject to annual escalation to account for inflation as follows:
+The maximum assessment rate is subject to annual escalation to account for inflation.

 Annual Inflation Factor.
 The annual inflation factor for the District is indexed based on the Engineering News Record's (ENR) average construction cost index for twenty (20) cities, which is published each April in ENR's construction economics issue.
-The annual inflation factor to be applied to the maximum assessment rate from Fiscal Year 2018-19 for Fiscal Year 2019-20 is 2.34%
+The Fiscal Year 2021-22 the annual inflation factor is calculated based on the 3.83% increase in the ENR index from April 2020 to April 2021 as follows: